 A few steps away from Coleman Hill, which itself offers great views of downtown Macon, is where Bond Street curves, on the side of the Woodruff House.
 This curve is one of the highest points in Macon and provides a great view for miles and miles toward the East.

-2. The River Trail at Ocmulgee National Monument
+2. The River Trail at Ocmulgee Mounds National Historical Park

 The River Trail includes a boardwalk that overlooks the Walnut Creek wetlands at Ocmulgee.
 If you walk the boardwalk in the morning, the view is spectacular!
 As with any outdoor trail, be aware of your surroundings because visitors have occasionally encountered dangerous wildlife on the trail.

-3. Great Temple Mound at Ocmulgee National Monument
+3. Great Temple Mound at Ocmulgee Mounds National Historical Park

-Ocmulgee National Monument is so big and has so many opportunities for great photo ops that it just had to be listed twice!
+Ocmulgee Mounds National Historical Park is so big and has so many opportunities for great photo ops that it just had to be listed twice!
 If you want to see views of downtown Macon, the wetlands and the many miles of land at Ocmulgee, then stand atop the Great Temple Mound.
 The mound's flat-top offers a panoramic view of the city (featured photo above, courtesy of ONM).

 4. Waddell Barnes Botanical Gardens at Middle Georgia State University